 END-OF-YEAR REVIEW

 Are you wanting to keep the structure and academics?
-I got you covered!
 This is a complete review of the reading literacy and information text standards, writing standards, and some of the math standards.
-It is theme-based, standard-based, and has high-interest passages!
-(Link to packets)
+It is theme-based with high-interest passages!

 TIME CAPSULES